Patricia Karvelas: Trampled by a police horse as a cadet

-Karvelas started working as a cadet journalist for the Rupert Murdoch-owned newspaper The Australian around 2002.
+Karvelas started working as a cadet journalist for the newspaper The Australian around 2002.
 In November 2002, while covering the protests against the WTO in Sydney, Karvelas was knocked over and trampled by a police horse that was being utilised to charge into and disperse the protestors.
 She was severely injured and sent to hospital with a suspected broken pelvis.
 She was later discharged after being treated for a head wound and severe bruising to her lower abdominal area.

 Welfare reform reporting

 From 2004 Karvelas authored a number of articles in The Australian that gave favourable coverage to the Howard government's tough reforms on welfare.
-These articles were written under headlines such as Tougher checks for job cheats, Welfare cut would save $100 million, Toughen rules on teenage mums, and Tougher dole for shirkers.
+These articles were written under headlines such as "Tougher checks for job cheats", "Welfare cut would save $100 million", "Toughen rules on teenage mums", and "Tougher dole for shirkers".
 It has been stated that labelling the long-term unemployed by terms such as "shirkers" was rhetoric designed to facilitate the introduction of measures that punished this low socio-economic group.

 Indigenous affairs reporting

 During her tenure at The Australian, Karvelas became noted for reporting on Indigenous affairs during a time when highly significant policies such as the Northern Territory Intervention and the Apology to Australia's Indigenous peoples were occurring.

-Karvelas wrote articles such as Crusade to save aboriginal kids: Howard declares "National Emergency" to end abuse that were supportive of the Liberal Party's Intervention in the Northern Territory.
-In 2007, she wrote a piece under the title of Aborigines must learn English, which argued that Aboriginal children should not be taught their own languages at school.
-The article blamed bilingual schooling as the cause of the children's 'failure', and that they should only be taught in English.
+Karvelas wrote articles such as "Crusade to save aboriginal kids: Howard declares 'National Emergency' to end abuse" that were supportive of the Liberal Party's Intervention in the Northern Territory.
+In 2007, she wrote a piece under the title of "Aborigines must learn English", which argued that Aboriginal children should not be taught their own languages at school.
+The article blamed bilingual schooling as the cause of the children's "failure", and that they should only be taught in English.
 The article ignored the lack of government funding for these schools as a possible cause of poor outcomes.

-When the Australian Labor Party took power later in 2007, Karvelas argued for the continuation of the Intervention through such articles as Labor is 'destroying' NT intervention, How Macklin took on the Left to transform indigenous policy, Fast track on return of permit system and Agency to force NT truant kids from bed to classroom.
-In her 2008 piece Labor to overhaul Native Title laws, Karvelas implied that Aboriginal people needed intervention into the control of finances earned from mining to prevent them from being "frittered away".
+When the Australian Labor Party took power later in 2007, Karvelas argued for the continuation of the Intervention through such articles as "Labor is 'destroying' NT intervention", "How Macklin took on the Left to transform indigenous policy", "Fast track on return of permit system" and "Agency to force NT truant kids from bed to classroom".
+In her 2008 piece "Labor to overhaul Native Title laws", Karvelas implied that Aboriginal people needed intervention into the control of finances earned from mining to prevent them from being "frittered away".

-When Kevin Rudd gave the Apology to Australia's Indigenous peoples in 2008, Karvelas' article Wording divides Indigenous leaders focused on the divisions in the opinions on the Apology between prominent Aboriginal people.
+When Kevin Rudd gave the Apology to Australia's Indigenous peoples in 2008, Karvelas' article "Wording divides Indigenous leaders" focused on the divisions in the opinions on the Apology between prominent Aboriginal people.

-Karvelas also produced articles in 2013 such as Overhaul township leases, says Council that promoted the newly elected Abbott government's push to secure 99-year leases over Aboriginal townships, a plan that caused widespread distress to Aboriginal communities.
+Karvelas also produced articles in 2013 such as "Overhaul township leases, says Council" that promoted the newly elected Abbott government's push to secure 99-year leases over Aboriginal townships, a plan that caused widespread distress to Aboriginal communities.